ThienDuc3112/CVWO_23-24_Frontend/README.md

 - Run with `npm run dev`
 - Go to the link vite provide

-User manual:
+## User manual:

-- The first user will be an admin, all subsequent users will be normal user.
-- Admin can create and delete categories, as well as edit/delete other users Thread and Follow ups
-- To make a user admin, you can go to the rails server directory and open rails console, find the user with `User.find(id)` and set `is_admin` to true
+Central design:
+The forum is design around 3 main models:
+- Threads: This is the central piece of the forum.
+The thread that has title, content, user and upvotes/downvotes.
+This can contain many follow ups, and belongs to a category.
+This is also the only thing that the search function will search for.
+Any users can create/read/update/delete a thread (Provided they are the creator of the thread or they are an admin).
+Upon deletion, it’s follow ups will also be deleted
+- Category: A grouping of threads of similar topics, only admin are allowed to create or delete a category, and deleting it will cause all threads under it to be deleted as well.
+- Follow ups: The responses to threads, sorted by created time.
+It has everything a thread has except for a title.
+Every users can create/read/update/delete a follow up (Provided appropriate role)

+User:
+Users can see other users' profiles, and see their threads and follow ups that they have posted.
+A user account can be created (sign up) and read (profile page), and is essential for creating/updating/deleting threads and follow ups, as well as upvote/downvote.

+Admin:
+If the web app is hosted on a local machine, the very first user created will automatically become admin.
+Admins can create and delete a category, as well as performing all CRUD operations on other users threads/follow ups.
+To assign more admins, the app hoster can go to the backend console and set the is_admin attribute of a user to true.

+Other features / designs:
+- Search: will search for title and content of threads, doesn’t work on follow up
+- Top post: Sorted all the post by their amount of upvotes
+- Upvote and downvote: Any login user can upvote / downvote a thread or follow up as many times as they want.
-- The content of a threads and follow ups can be multiline and use markdown
+- Markdown: Threads and post can be written with markdown